bless-ur-trap/LC-confession/README.md

 ![CleanShot 2024-09-25 at 01 27 25@2x](https://github.com/user-attachments/assets/836a6314-a11e-40e5-8412-40de2fd57a1a)

 This discord bot was proudly made with [discordjs](https://discordjs.guide/#before-you-begin) and [Mineflayer](https://github.com/PrismarineJS/mineflayer).
 Pretty quickly I got to a total of around 1600 lemons before my days of doing nothing ran out.
-Anyways, I ended up selling those lemons for some real life money, the final goal of this project.
+Anyways, I ended up selling some of those lemons for some real life money, the final goal of this project.
 Or did I?
 I guess we will never really know.

 Again, all the above is probably fiction, who would spend so much time and effort getting fake currency?

-Until next time
+Until next time,
 <br>
-bless
+blessed